 - Picnicking and hiking throughout the park.

 You don’t have to be a Raiders fan (though this family is) to enjoy this magnificent addition to Las Vegas.
-Allegiant Stadium is adjacent to the Las Vegas Strip, and there is so much more to this stadium than football.
+Allegiant Stadium is adjacent to the Las Vegas Strip, and there is so much more to do in this stadium than football.

 Sporting events, college football games, concerts, and tours of this massive stadium will make your trip to Vegas much more memorable.